 I missed my first Super Bowl…

-The decision to whether or not to watch the NFL is a personal one that should be respected by all, however; my choice was to take a stance for my values over my entertainment.
-The answers may not be clear in the present but if one is willing to learn then the knowledge will come.
-Activism is a growth that is sparked by small actions that light the fire for huge movements.
-I understand that for most who choose to sit out this past NFL season that they are living out their purpose and so am I. My future relationship with the NFL may be uncertain, however; the possibility of living a life without watching America’s game every Sunday is not.
+The decision to watch the NFL is a personal one that should be respected by everyone.
+However, my choice was to take a stance for my values over my entertainment.
+The answers may not be apparent in the present, but if one is willing to learn, then the knowledge will come.
+Activism is a growth that is sparked by small actions that light the fire for massive movements.
+I understand that for those who decide to sit out this past NFL season are living out a shared purpose.
+My future relationship with the NFL may be uncertain; however, the possibility of living a life without watching America’s game every Sunday is not.